Notice of Privacy Practices

 Boulder Medical Center, P.C. reserves the right to amend this Notice of Privacy Practices at any time in the future, and will make the new provisions effective for all information that it maintains.
 Until such amendment is made, Boulder Medical Center, P.C. is required by law to comply with this Notice.

 Boulder Medical Center, P.C. is required by law to maintain the privacy of your health information and to provide you with notice of its legal duties and privacy practices with respect to your health information.
-If you have questions about any part of this notice or if you want more information about your privacy rights, please contact: Margie Arias by calling this office at 303-440-3252.
-If Margie Arias is not available, you may make an appointment for a personal conference in person or by telephone within 2 working days.
+If you have questions about any part of this notice or if you want more information about your privacy rights, please contact the Director of Nursing by calling 303-440-3252.
+If the Director of Nursing is not available, you may make a future appointment for a personal conference in person or by telephone.

-Complaints about your Privacy rights, or how Boulder Medical Center, P.C. has handled your health information should be directed to the Complaint Contact, Linda Helton by calling this office at 303-440-3125.
-If Linda Helton is not available, you may make an appointment for a personal conference in person or by telephone within 2 working days.
+Complaints about your Privacy rights, or how Boulder Medical Center, P.C. has handled your health information should be directed to the Patient Advocate by calling 303-440-3125.
+If the Patient Advocate is not available, you may make a future appointment for a personal conference in person or by telephone.

 If you are not satisfied with the manner in which this office handles your complaint, you may submit a formal complaint to: